Toyin Sanni: Awards

-2017 was a good year for Toyin.
-Firstly, she won the All African Business Woman of the year, West-Africa and later won the All African Business Woman of the year, Africa in the same year.
-The award was by CNBC Africa's AABLA awards in conjunction with Forbes Africa.
-Toyin won the Pearl Awards CEO of the Yearaward, making her the first woman to win it in the 22-year history of the award.
+in 2017, Sanni received several awards, she won the All African Business Woman of the year, West-Africa and later All African Business Woman of the year, Africa at the CNBC Africa's AABLA awards in conjunction with Forbes Africa.
+Sanni won the Pearl Awards CEO of the Yearaward, making her the first woman to receive it the 22-year history of the award.

 The Pearl Awards are given to Nigeria's leading companies and Sanni's company took five awards including the top award of "The Pearl" - Overall Best Company.
 The other four awards won were, CEO of the year, Corporate Governance award, Highest Dividend Yield and Sector award for Non-bank Financial services company.

 Also in 2017 her daughter (Oluwatoni Sanni) graduated with a first class from the University of Bristol.

 Her other awards include BusinessDay NSE Top 25 CEO Award British Award for African Development- BRAAD Award, HEIRS Person of the Year 2015, Women4Africa Award, Fellow, Chartered Institute of Stockbrokers, FCS amongst others.